snikolova27/WEB/php/db/README.md

 Checkout [this](https://webtech.w3c.fmi.uni-sofia.bg/w15labs/PHP-SQL.html?read=1#1).
 The name of the database is `wtech23` and you need to create it to begin.

 You would also need a `users` table created like this.
-The creation is included in the (index.php)['./index.php'], too.
+The creation is included in the (index.php)[index.php], too.

 ```sql
 CREATE TABLE `users` (